d954mas/defold-crazygames-sdk/README.md

 ## Sdk for crazygames.com
 https://developer.crazygames.com/sdk#HTML5

+NOT SUPPORTED.
+Use on your own risk.

+I made this sdk for api v1.
+Now crazy use api v2.

+Pull request with v2 support was merged.
+In theory this should worked.

+I don't test v2 api.
+The documentation and example not correct.

+Look at code.

 I make this sdk for my game, so not all functions are ready.

 This extension use jstodef to send messages from JavaScript to Lua